 - Add 10% to the indicated price for any option or valid combination of options.
 For a list of available options see the Modbus Module Options tab.

 These downloads apply to the following WattNode Module for Modbus models:

 - WND-M1-MB – Standard model

-- RWND-M1-MB – With certificate of calibration
+- RWND-M1-MB – Ships with calibration certificate

 - Brochure: WattNode Module for Modbus Brochure (PDF, 2 pages)